blackdog1520/FaceAPI/README.md

-# FaceAPI
+# Own face api
-This can be used to make your own Face API
+This can be used to make your own Face API in python